BirchKwok/NumPack/README.md

 ## Performance

-All benchmarks were conducted on macOS (Apple Silicon) using the Rust backend with precise timeit measurements, excluding I/O overhead.
+All benchmarks were conducted on macOS (Apple Silicon) using the Rust backend with precise timeit measurements.

 ### Performance Comparison (1M rows × 10 columns, Float32, 38.1MB)